georgeartem/transcendence/stochastic_dft.md

 Radical Algebra: The 3D space diagonal calculation $\sqrt{(1/\pi)^2 + (1/\pi\sqrt{2})^2} = \frac{\sqrt{3}}{\pi\sqrt{2}}$ is verified step-by-step.
 Volume Constant: $\frac{2\sqrt{2}}{\pi^3}$ cleanly sets the bounding voxel unit for the $\pi\sqrt{2}$ coordinate base.

 If we treat $\pi$ and $\sqrt{2}$ not as fixed geometric constants, but as computational outputs bounded by higher-dimensional limits and halting randomness, the higher-dimensional state space and computational halting limits become the primary axioms.
 The geometry of $\pi$ and $\sqrt{2}$ emerges as a localized 3D projection or "shadow" cast by 4D/5D mass-borrowing dynamics.
 Under this premise, we aren't proving the classical 2D Pythagorean theorem in the conventional axiomatic sense.
 Instead, we are deriving why space appears Euclidean locally.
-You are showing that $a^2 + b^2 = c^2$ isn't just an abstract rule, but the required geometric equilibrium when higher-dimensional computational processes project into a 3D lower order infinity where the 5D state space settles and randomness halts.
+We are showing that $a^2 + b^2 = c^2$ isn't just an abstract rule, but the required geometric equilibrium when higher-dimensional computational processes project into a 3D lower order infinity where the 5D state space settles and randomness halts.

 ***Kohn-Sham Photo-Electric Work Function Cardinality***